benjann/moremata/README.md

 Main changes:

+    17jul2020
+    - improved quantile functions; underscore functions no longer assume weights to be nonzero and now allow multiple columns in P
+    - new mm_issorted() function

     14jul2020
     - mm_quantile() has been rewritten; it now supports all 9 quantile definitions from from Hyndman and Fan (1996); weights are supported for all